Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 ### Messages

 Clients and servers communicate by sending each other messages (which are simply protocol buffers), for example, a message may contain VQL queries or result sets.
 Messages are collected into a list and sent in a single POST operation in a **MessageList** protobuf.
 This protobuf is encrypted using a session key with a symmetric cipher (aes_128_cbc).
 The session key is chosen by the sending party and is written into an encrypted **Cipher** protobuf and sent along with each message.

 ![Velociraptor Communication overview](1ntQkR2sRm8mIg5vkYjngEg.png)

 This symmetric key is encoded in a **Cipher Properties** protobuf which is encrypted in turn using the receiving party’s public key and signed using the sending party’s private key.

+{{% notice tip "Messages are double encrypted" %}}

+You might have noticed that **MessageList** protobufs are encrypted and signed, but they are usually still delived within a TLS session - therefore there are two layers of encryption.

+The internal encryption scheme's main purpose is not to encrypt the messages but to sign them.
+This prevents messages from one client from impersnating anohter client.

+{{% /notice %}}

-## HTTP protocol
+### HTTP protocol

 Velociraptor uses HTTPS POST messages to deliver message sets to the server.
 The server in turn sends messages to the client in the body of